McDonnell Douglas DC-9: Series 50

 The Series 50 was the largest version of the DC-9 to enter airline service.
 It features an 8 ft 2 in fuselage stretch and seats up to 139 passengers.
-It entered revenue service in August 1975 with Eastern Airlines and included a number of detail improvements, a new cabin interior, and more powerful JT8D-15 or -17 engines in the 16000 and 16500 lbf class.
+It entered revenue service in August 1975 with Eastern Airlines and included several detail improvements, a new cabin interior, and more powerful JT8D-15 or 17 engines in the 16000 and 16500 lbf class.
 McDonnell Douglas delivered 96, all as the Model -51.
-Some visual cues to distinguish this version from other DC-9 variants include side strakes or fins below the side cockpit windows, spray deflectors on the nose gear, and thrust reversers angled inward 17 degrees as compared to the original configuration.
+Some visual cues to distinguish this version from other DC-9 variants include side strakes or fins below the side cockpit windows, spray deflectors on the nose gear, and thrust reversers angled inward 17 degrees compared to the original configuration.
 The thrust reverser modification was developed by Air Canada for its earlier aircraft, and adopted by McDonnell Douglas as a standard feature on the series 50.
-It was also applied to many earlier DC-9s in the course of regular maintenance.
+It was also applied to many earlier DC-9s during regular maintenance.

 Military and government

 Operators

+A total of 976 DC-9s were manufactured.

-A total of 22 DC-9 series are in service as of February 2023.
-Operators include Aeronaves TSM (11), Ameristar Charters (4), and other operators with fewer aircraft.
+As of August 2025, a total of 30 DC-9 series aircraft remain in service, of which 20 are operated by Aeronaves TSM and one passenger aircraft in service with African Express Airways, and the rest in cargo service.

+With the existing DC-9 fleet shrinking, modifications do not appear to be likely to occur, especially since the wing design makes retrofitting difficult.
+DC-9s are therefore likely to be further replaced in service by newer airliners such as Boeing 737, Airbus A320, Embraer E-Jets, and the Airbus A220.

+One former Scandinavian Airlines DC-9-21 is operated as a skydiving jump platform at Perris Valley Airport in Perris, California.
+With the steps on the ventral stairs removed, it is the only airline transport class jet certified to date by the FAA for skydiving operations as of 2006.
+This is the last and only -21 series still airworthy, and after being out of service for over a decade, it returned to the sky on May 7, 2024.

-After acquiring Northwest Airlines, Delta Air Lines operated a fleet of DC-9 aircraft, most of which were over 30 years old at the time.
-With severe increases in fuel prices in the summer of 2008, Northwest Airlines began retiring its DC-9s, switching to Airbus A319s that are 27% more fuel efficient.
+During the mid–1990s, Northwest Airlines was the largest operator of the type in the world, flying 180 DC-9s.
+After its acquisition of Northwest Airlines, Delta Air Lines operated a sizable fleet of DC-9s, most of which were over 30 years old at the time.
+With severe increases in fuel prices in the summer 2008, Northwest Airlines began retiring its DC-9s, switching to Airbus A319s that are 27% more fuel efficient.
 As the Northwest/Delta merger progressed, Delta returned several stored DC-9s to service.
 Delta Air Lines made its last DC-9 commercial flight from Minneapolis/St. Paul to Atlanta on January 6, 2014, with the flight number DL2014.

-With the existing DC-9 fleet shrinking, modifications do not appear to be likely to occur, especially since the wing design makes retrofitting difficult.
-DC-9s are therefore likely to be further replaced in service by newer airliners such as Boeing 737, Airbus A320, Embraer E-Jets, and the Bombardier CSeries.

-One ex-SAS DC-9-21 is operated as a skydiving jump platform at Perris Valley Airport in Perris, California.
-With the steps on the ventral stairs removed, it is the only airline transport class jet certified to date by the FAA for skydiving operations as of 2016.